 Computers, laptops and phones

 If at all possible case information should be recorded directly onto HPZone.
-Only in exceptional circumstances should case information be recorded directly onto the local hard drive of a PHE or personal laptop or other device, if this does occur this information should be deleted immediately after it has been transferred onto HPZone.
-Where non-PHE laptops or devices are used to record case information, file destruction software such as ZDelete should be used to ensure this information is securely deleted.
-Any case information backed-up to a non-PHE Cloud service or removable storage device (such as a personal USB memory stick or external hard drive) must also be securely deleted.
+Only in exceptional circumstances should case information be recorded directly onto the local hard drive of a UKHSA or personal laptop or other device, if this does occur this information should be deleted immediately after it has been transferred onto

 An unattended computer must be screen locked.